Planned Elevator Service Advisories

 Faster Notification of Service Needs

-The BART Board awarded a contract in December 2018 to install a Remote Monitoring System on 81 elevator and escalator units.
+The BART Board awarded a contract in December 2018 to install a Remote Monitoring System on 83 elevator and escalator units at six of the busiest stations.
 This technology will automatically send information on the units’ status to BART’s Computerized Maintenance Management System.
 This will allow for immediate notification if a unit breaks down or otherwise malfunctions.
 Currently, an employee must log the service request into the system which can take time.
 This self-reporting technology will mean improved real time alerts of outages and a notification to crews that a unit needs attention.
+In some cases this system may even be able to send crews a self-diagnosis of what the issue is, so they can send the right technicians with the right tools and parts to get a unit back up and running on the same trip.

 Fare Evasion Prevention